lana-paggiaro/lana-paggiaro/README.md

 <h1 align="center"> Hello world, I'm Luanna! 👋 </h1>
 <h3 align="center"> Passionate about learning</h3>

-- 🔭 Currently working in an Accessibility-based app in Flutter
+- 🔭 Currently working on a Accessibility-based app for disabled people in Flutter
 - 🌱 Currently studying Flutter, PHP, Javascript and about Vitual Machines
 - ⚡ Also a lover for Human Sciences